k3s-io/docs/docs/import-images.md

 </TabItem>
 <TabItem value="Offline image importing">

-Users can import images offline to containerd by adding image tarballs in the directory `/var/lib/rancher/k3s/agent/images` while K3s is running.
-A K3s controller will detect the image tarball, extract the images and store them in the containerd image store.
+Users can import images directly into the containerd image store by placing image tarballs in the `/var/lib/rancher/k3s/agent/images` directory.
+The tarball can be placed before K3s is started, or created/modified while K3s is running.
+K3s will decompress the image tarball if necessary, extract the images, and load them into the containerd image store.

 For example: